 Because marijuana has an unfortunately dodgy past, there are new studies coming out every single day regarding this natural substance.
 In Troup’s eyes, the ever-growing popularity of marijuana gives her both an obligation and an opportunity.
 As of today, they plan to continue their research on the impacts of recreational cannabis use and how it affects cognition.

-They also want to study how cannabis and CBD coffee can affect mood disorders, such as anxiety and depression.
+They also want to study how cannabis and CBD coffee can affect mood disorders, such as anxiety, depression, and other mental health conditions.

 It is important to remember that cannabis is a drug and should be respected as such.
 Keep close tabs on how it impacts your emotions and you’ll be a much more responsible user.